shundhammer/yqpkg/README.md

 as its GUI toolkit.

-This started in the 11/2024 SUSE Hack Week to make the SUSE YaST Qt package selector usable as a standalone Qt program without any YaST dependencies.
+This started in the 11/2024 SUSE Hack Week to make the SUSE YaST Qt package selector usable as a standalone Qt program without any YaST dependencies, but it has grown beyond that since then.

 [<img src="https://raw.githubusercontent.com/shundhammer/yqpkg/refs/heads/master/src/artwork/Myrlyn-256x256.png">](https://raw.githubusercontent.com/shundhammer/yqpkg/refs/heads/master/src/artwork/Myrlyn-256x256.png)